Generic selectors

 PASSOVER CEREMONY

-These are the feasts of the LORD, even holy convocations, which ye shall proclaim in their seasons.
-In the fourteenth day of the first month, between the two evenings, is the LORD’s Passover.
+These are the feasts of the LORD, holy convocations which you shall proclaim at their appointed times.
+On the fourteenth day of the first month at twilight ithe LORD’s Passover.

 —Leviticus 23:4-5.